Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 Two years ago, Hatch was in the middle of a lesson when she saw her principal and a group of people “in suits” filter into the back of her classroom.

 “So I’m teaching, teaching, teaching.
-They’re standing in the back and as they file out, Sydnee Dickson came over to me in front of class and said, ‘Thank you for being a teacher.’
+They’re standing in the back, and as they file out, Sydnee Dickson came over to me in front of the class and said, ‘Thank you for being a teacher.’

 “And I’m like, ‘Oh, my gosh, I know.
 I’m going to write about this in my journal.’
 I mean, it’s just so kind.
 Who does that?
 I mean, talk about leadership.
 Who does that?”